open-metadata/docs-collate/content/connectors/database/redshift/yaml.md

 **Note:** During the metadata ingestion for redshift, the tables in which the distribution style i.e `DISTSTYLE` is not `AUTO` will be marked as partitioned tables

+It is recommmended to exclude the schema "information_schema" from the metadata ingestion as it contains system tables and views.

 ### 1. Define the YAML Config